Greece Moments Greece Moments

 Waterfront of Thessaloniki

-From Thessaloniki it is about 2.5 hours by car to Volos.
-There are numerous rental car providers directly at the airport.
-The route leads along the Olympus Mountains, which is also worth a stopover.
+From Thessaloniki it is about a 2.5-hour drive to Volos.
+There are numerous car rental providers directly at the airport.
+The route passes by the Olympus Mountains, which also makes for a worthwhile stopover.

 Arrival from Skiathos

-If you want to combine islands with mainland, we recommend a direct flight to the island of Skiathos (1-2x per week from Düsseldorf and Munich).
-The island is located east of the Pelion peninsula and is reliably connected to Volos by ferries (including Express Skiathos).
-Here you will find suitable connections: Flights to Skiathos (Skyscanner)*
+If you want to combine islands with the mainland, we recommend a direct flight to the island of Skiathos (1–2x per week from Düsseldorf and Munich).
+The island is located east of the Pelion peninsula and is well connected to Volos by ferry (including Express Skiathos).
+You can find suitable connections here: Flights to Skiathos (Skyscanner)*

 → You can find more travel reports and insider tips on the Greek mainland on our overview page: Mainland Greece